Consensys/quorum/docs/Privacy/state_extension_usage.md

 from the list of outstanding contracts.
 Be sure to include all the private recipients in this so they all get the notification that the extension is cancelled.

+Only the initiating account is allowed to cancel the extension.
+The voters must vote false, which will also end the extension proposal.

 The API is invoked like so:
 ```